jeonghyeonee/jeonghyeonee.github.io/_posts/2023-01-03-Multi-Thread-Python.md

 Generally, one process executes using one thread.
 However, **Multi Thread** executes two or more threads in one process at the same time.

 ### What is Multi Process
-Multi Process means that several process is executed by using several CPU.
+**Multi Process** means that several process is executed by using several CPU.

 ### Multi Thread vs. Multi Process
-What is differnt between Multi Thread and Multi Process.
+What is differnt between Multi Thread and Multi Process?

 ### Python Multi Thread